AP Interview: Smith looks for family revenge against Alvarez - WHIZ News

 Smith, who is seven inches taller than Alvarez and will have a clear reach advantage, had to rush to get some sparring partners in, and the ones he got weren’t ideal.
 He said he hasn’t had much time to “think and research” for a fight against someone he believes rivals Terence Crawford, the WBO welterweight champion, as the pound-for-pound king.

 “You ask me has my camp been ideal, but his probably hasn’t been ideal, either,” Smith said.
-“He probably knew he was fighting me a little longer than I knew I was fighting him but he has had the same year as everyone else.
-It has been frustrating for all fighters.”
+“He probably knew he was fighting me a little longer than I knew I was fighting him but he’s had the same year as everyone else.”

 Fighting out of England, and in front of a reduced crowd in Texas, holds no fear for Smith, either.
 After all, it was in Saudi Arabia where he beat Groves to become a world champion.